-Best Tips For Holiday Email Marketing Campaign With Examples
+15 Best Tips for Holiday Email Marketing Campaigns with 6 Examples

-The appeal of email marketing has always been top-notch to the marketers.
-According to DMA’s Email Tracking Report, email receives 30 times return on investment on average.
+The appeal of email marketing has always been top-notch to marketers.
+According to DMA’s Email Tracking Report, email receives more than 30 times the return on investment on average.
 That shows the significance of email pretty clearly.

 Now, when it comes to the holiday season, naturally, the importance of email marketing becomes more intense.
 You can give a boost to your sales with a great email campaign this time.

 You can get benefited from any of the marketing channels if you can use them to their fullest potential.
 Email marketing is the best marketing channel when it comes to bringing a positive ROI.
 According to Litmus.com:

 Email ROI is an impressive $36 for every $1 spent.

 Here’s a short list explaining why you should run email campaigns for your holiday campaigns.

 - Emails are mobile-friendly and promote mobile shopping